loafey/HasChor/ideas.md

 Whereas we split our programs at compile time (digging out the stuff not relevant to a particular program), they pass in a runtime value to choose which branch to take.
 This means that **all code exists on all endpoints**.
 This is not good for security, where you don't want the secure code to exist on the non-secure client.

+Ale: Robert, they do split the code too.
+See my updated comment above.

 We use two monads to indicate location, but they parameterised values with phantom types to do this.
 This is a nice generalization, but the compile time element is still missing from this.
 We would still wish to physically partition the applications, not just combine several in a